Maris-26/T-Mobile-Fleeton/README.md

 **Notification Service**

-- Sends route updates and alerts to the frontend via WebSocket
+- Sends route updates and alerts to the frontend via HTTP API

 ---